-Aeronautical mobile data links are operated between aeronautical stations and aircraft stations, or between aircraft stations equipped with AMS data links (ADL) and can be deployed anywhere within a country whose administration has authorized their use in accordance with regulations.
+Aeronautical mobile data links (AMDL) are operated between aeronautical stations and aircraft stations, between aircraft stations or between aircraft stations and ship stations with (AMDL and can be deployed anywhere within a country whose administration has authorized their use or outside national borders airspace and waters.
+The stations outside national borders airspace and waters are authorized by the administration of the flag state of the aircraft and/or ship.

+Depending on the area outside national airspace some of these operations can be planned in advance, whereas some other operations may take place at an unpredictable time and location.

-ADL includes transmission from and to, either aircraft stations or a ground terminal considered as an aeronautical station.
+AMDL includes transmission from and to, either aircraft stations or an aeronautical station.
 These transmissions could use bidirectional air-to-ground links, or relay through another airborne platform using an air-to-air data link.
 Links can be either simplex or duplex.
-The link lengths vary greatly in these applications.
-Although some of the link lengths may be relatively short, many of the link lengths approach the radio line-of-sight distance.
-The operational altitude of airborne platforms equipped with these ADLs can vary up to 20 000 m.
+The link lengths may vary greatly.
+The operational altitude of aircraft equipped with these AMDLs can vary from ground/sea level to 20 000 m.
+In case of using directional antennas the direction of the airborne antenna’s main lobe when communicating with its aeronautical station is normally pointing away from the territory of another coastal state.